-During the wastewater treatment process, the primary basins collect settable solids in a sump and then pumped to two gravity thickeners where ferrous chloride is added.
+During the wastewater treatment process, the primary basins collect settable solids which are pumped to two gravity thickeners where ferrous chloride is added.
 The thickened solids are then removed and pumped to two anaerobic digesters.
 Overflow from the gravity thickeners flows back to the headworks.